Unhindered Conversations: Filipinos Tell Us How to Be Beautiful When They Feel Anything But

 Luka on Society's Beauty and Body Standards

-Local drag artist Pura Luka Vega believes that while society’s perception of beauty has changed, much work is left to make it truly inclusive and diverse.
+Local drag artist Pura Luka Vega believes that while society’s perception of , much work is left to make it truly inclusive and diverse.

 “There is still so much emphasis on the form rather than the overall health and wellness of a person.
 I don't think much of it, but it affects me and everyone I think, whether we subscribe to these standards or not,” Luka says.